100 Mile House Wranglers

-The 100 Mile House Wranglers are a junior 'B' ice hockey team based in 100 Mile House, British Columbia, Canada.
+The 100 Mile House Wranglers are a Junior 'A' ice hockey team based in 100 Mile House, British Columbia, Canada.
 They are members of the Doug Birks Division of the Okanagan/Shuswap Conference of the Kootenay International Junior Hockey League (KIJHL).
-The Wranglers play their home games at the South Cariboo Rec Centre.
-Tom Bachynski is the team's governor and Dale Hladun is the general manager and coach.
-They are currently captained by forward Ethan Sanders.
+They play their home games at the South Cariboo Rec Centre.
+Levi Stuart is the head coach and general manager.

 The Wranglers joined the league in 2013 as a relocated team.
 The franchise originally started as the Summerland Sting in 2001, then relocated to Penticton as the Penticton Lakers in 2009.
-The Lakers short-lived era would come to an end when they relocated prior to the 2013-14 season to 100 Mile House to become the Wranglers.
+The Lakers short-lived era would come to an end when they relocated prior to the 2013–14 season to 100 Mile House to become the Wranglers.
 In its short KIJHL history, the team has won the Keystone Cup, the Cyclone Taylor Cup and the KIJHL Championship once, in 2016.
-They won one division playoff title as a member of the Doug Birks Division from 2013-2023 and one conference playoff title as a member of the Okanagan/Shuswap Conference from 2013-2023.
+They won one division playoff title as a member of the Doug Birks Division from 2013 until 2023 and one conference playoff title as a member of the Okanagan/Shuswap Conference from 2013 to 2023.

 Team history

 2001–09: Summerland Sting

-The start of the new expansion franchise saw the Sting finish third in the Okanagan Shuswap Division in their first year (2001-02 season) and lost to the Revelstoke Grizzlies, 0-4 in the Division Semifinals.
+The start of the new expansion franchise saw the Sting finish third in the Okanagan Shuswap Division in their first year (2001–02 season) and lost to the Revelstoke Grizzlies, 0–4 in the Division Semifinals.
 In the Sting's eight-year existence, they never advanced past the second round.
-Due to poor records and attendance, they were relocated prior to the start of the 2009-10 season to Penticton, to become the Penticton Lakers.
+Due to poor records and attendance, they were relocated prior to the start of the 2009–10 season to Penticton, to become the Penticton Lakers.

 2009–2013: Penticton Lakers

-The newly relocated Lakers finished 6th in the Okanagan Division (2009-10 season) and lost 0-3, to the Sicamous Eagles, in the Division Semifinals.
+The newly relocated Lakers finished 6th in the Okanagan Division (2009–10 season) and lost 0–3, to the Sicamous Eagles, in the Division Semifinals.
 The Lakers failed to advance to the Division Finals (second round) in their three-year existence and were eventually relocated to 100 Mile House, to become the Wranglers, because of poor results and attendance.